 Jawad Al-Khafaji, MD, MSHA, Assistant Professor of Medicine, Michigan Medicine; Clinical Educator, VA Ann Arbor Health System; and Director of the Patient Safety and Quality Improvement Path of Excellence, University of Michigan Medical School

-Elise Gross, MD, Assistant Professor of Pediatrics, Michigan Medicine; and Co-Director of the Patient Safety and Quality Improvement Path of Excellence, University of Michigan Medical School
+Christopher Grondin, MD, Assistant Professor of Medicine, Clinical Educator, VA Ann Arbor Health System; and Co-Director of the Patient Safety and Quality Improvement Path of Excellence, University of Michigan Medical School